- Return to Play

 1. All players and coaches will be expected to demonstrate good sportsmanlike conduct.

-2. Any player given a red card or any coach ejected will not be able to participate in at least the following tournament game.
+2. Any player or coach issued a red card that is upheld, will not be able to participate in at least the following tournament game.
 A stiffer penalty may be imposed for extreme violations (such as violent conduct) at the Tournament Director’s discretion.

 3. Coaches are responsible for the conduct of their players, substitutes and spectators.